 At South Shore Cardiovascular Associates, the highly sought-after cardiologists leverage multiple diagnostic tools to determine the cause of symptoms and develop customized treatment plans.
 Ultrasound technology plays an important role in that process, and there are various types of ultrasounds to suit different needs.
-To learn more about how ultrasound can guide heart treatments for men and women in Brandon, Riverview, or Tampa, Florida, schedule a consultation today, online or by phone.
+To learn more about how ultrasound can guide heart treatments for men and women in Brandon, Riverview, Tampa, and Sun City Center, Florida, schedule a consultation today, online or by phone.

 Ultrasound technology uses sound waves to create an “image” of the internal structures of your body.
 The process uses a small probe called a transducer to direct high-frequency sound waves into your body, where they bounce off your internal tissues and return to the transducer.

 The sounds that return are collected and used to create an image.
 Doppler ultrasound is a specialized technique that not only shows structures but also displays the flow of blood through your arteries and veins.

 There are various types, all based on the same technology but applied in different ways.

 This approach uses ultrasound technology to check blood flow in the arteries that carry blood to your arms or legs.
 Blood pressure cuffs are placed at various points along your arms and legs to gather measurements and check for arterial blockage.